-It is noted the proposal falls on land to the north of the proposed Boulevard Precinct.
+It is noted the proposal falls within the proposed Boulevard Precinct.
 The Boulevard Precinct is identified as those properties on Parramatta Road, between Hillcrest Street and Bridge Road to the west and Underwood Road and Subway Lane to the east.